Analysis: As technology shifts, Asian giants wrestle for TV control

 MORE COLLABORATION

-Recent media reports have linked Sony with AU Optronics in a tie-up to make TVs, while Taiwanese component maker Hon Hai Precision Industry, which belongs to the same Foxconn group as LCD panel maker Chimei Innolux, recently became the top shareholder in Sharp and invested in its Sakai plant, Japan's most advanced LCD facility.
+Recent media reports have linked Sony with AU Optronics (2409.TW) in a tie-up to make TVs, while Taiwanese component maker Hon Hai Precision Industry (2317.TW), which belongs to the same Foxconn group as LCD panel maker Chimei Innolux (3481.TW), recently became the top shareholder in Sharp and invested in its Sakai plant, Japan's most advanced LCD facility.

 Taiwan's LCD industry would benefit from tie-ups with Japan through increased cooperation and outsourcing.
 The industry lost $4.3 billion last year, and AU is expected on Thursday to report a first-quarter loss of some $430 million.